 If you are having difficulties with joining a meeting or getting equipment to work you can still "chat" with me via the POST section of TEAMS or you can email me.

 UNITED STATES GOVERNMENT

 Foundations of Government; Constitution & Federalism; Civic and Political Participation; Congress; The President & Bureaucracy; The Courts & Civil Liberties; State, Local, & Comparative Governments.

-- Respect –It is expected that you treat everything and everyone in this room with respect; you will treat each person in the room with dignity and tolerance.
+- Respect –It is expected that you treat everything and everyone in our class with respect; you will treat each person in the class with dignity and tolerance.
 Students whose behavior interferes with other students’ ability to learn will be removed from the classroom.
 This includes cell phone usage.